rohansoni649/ALEX/README.md

 # ALEX
-A voice Assistant which makes your Windows OS experience much easier.
+Your own Genie which makes your Windows OS experience much easier.